 Queensland Greens Senator Larissa Waters said it could result “in a publicly funded hate campaign of divisiveness, disunity, prejudice and bigotry”.

 “Australians don’t want that, they want their parliament to get on with the job of making laws,” she said.

 “The Prime Minister should stand up to his backbench and dump this plebiscite idea.
 It is a waste of $160 million and it will cause division and hatred and bigotry and disunity in the community.”

 At yesterday’s marriage equality & safe schools rally in Brisbane.
 Felt good to be surrounded by so much positivity! pic.twitter.com/Imeco8r8z5

 — Shianne Watts (@wattshianne) June 26, 2016

-Fairfax Media revealed a push was underway within the Coalition party room to allow conservative MPs and Senators to vote against marriage equality reforms if their individual electorate had voted in a majority no, even if the majority of the nation had voted yes.
+Fairfax Media revealed a push underway within the Coalition party room to allow conservative MPs and Senators to vote against marriage equality reforms if their individual electorate voted in a majority no, even if the majority of the nation voted yes.